d-ogarkov/jekyll-extlinks/README.md

 This Jekyll plugin adds custom attributes to external links in your content.
 For example, you can add `rel="nofollow"` to all external links by default (with exceptions if you need them), or something like `class="external"`.
 You can also use it to add `target="_blank"` to external links, but generally it is not recommended as it leads to bad user experience.
 Multiple attributes are allowed.

 ## Installation
-1. The Nokogiri gem is required (`gem install nokogiri`).
+1. Install the gem from RubyGems: `gem install jekyll-extlinks`.
+The Nokogiri gem is required.
 If you experience any problems installing Nokogiri (*"ERROR: Failed to build gem native extension"*, etc.), run `gem update --system` and try again.
-In case of a dependency error on Jekyll start (*"cannot load such file -- nokogiri"*) add `gem 'nokogiri'` to your project's `Gemfile`.

 2. Add this to your project's `Gemfile`:
   ```ruby